dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_orthanc/doc/index.rst

       modality workstation has bug and can not handle StudyInstanceUid properly.

+   if user would like to support new worklist template variables, extend *get_worklist_template_data* method in gnuhealth.imaging.test.request model is a good way.

    User may need to edit the below two tags in template:

    1. (0008,0060) CS [] # Modality